 Albane Bernard is a third-year student in Politics and International Relations at Sciences Po Lille and the University of Kent.
 She has participated in MUN conferences in Geneva, in Spain and has also been involved in debating with the European Youth Parliament.
 She is always up for a debate and loves discussing European affairs.

 Outside her studies, she is a Scout Leader organizing camps and trips, and she loves playing guitar.
 She is delighted to commit to KentMUN and keen to organize a smooth and engaging conference.

 KentMUN's 2020 Director General is Tom Flisher, a Kent student in Politics and International Relations.
 He will be responsible for picking the chairs and choosing topics for all the committees.

 His experience in MUN has massively increased in the past year, he has attended 4 conferences.
 He will use all this experience to ensure all delegates and chairs have the best possible experience.

 Under Secretary-General for Logistics

-This year’s Under-Secretary-General of Logistics is Marinette Gaillon, a French student studying Politics in both Sciences Po and the University of Kent.
+This year’s Under-Secretary-General of Logistics is Valentine Le Lourec, a French second-year student.
+She studies Politics in Sciences Po and the University of Kent.